-We found the same cabinet (as the one that you have posted from Craigslist in Vancouver) at a salvage yard in Boulder, Colorado .
-It issteel with glass doors.
+We found the cabinet at a salvage yard in Boulder, Colorado .
+It is steel with glass doors.
 We stripped the paint off the entire cabinet.
 We frosted the doors with a starburst pattern similar to our vintage light fixture and painted the metal (not the chrome trim) turquoise.
 It turned out fantastic.

 Yup, Kerri, the vanity is just fabulous.
 Kerri explains how they frosted the glass:

 I made a paper stencil using a ruler and a protractor which we taped on to the doors.
 Then we sprayed it with frosted glass spray which is just like using spray paint.
 We had to use a razor blade to clean up some of the edges b/c the tape did not hold the stencil perfectly flat along some of the edges.
 Looking back, I would have used spray glue or some other way of holding the stencil on.

 …We raised the vanity to kitchen cabinet height (you can see the turquoise blocks between the chrome legs and the cabinet) since my husband and I are both tall.

 Kerri says her house was built in 1956 — “not a bungalow, not a ranch.”
 There was nothing much original remaining when they moved in, and they waited eight years to remodel — a big deal that included the kitchen, too.
 She’s taking more photos to share with us soon.
 Thanks, Kerri!